fonstok/jfMagnify/README.md

 ## HTML
 This is the default setup in the HTML, but class names can be customized via arguments in the init function or a data attributes in the parent element.
-* __All of the elements should be parented into one element__ and that element should be the one attached to jfMagnify.
+* __All of the elements should be parented into one element__ and the parent element should be the one attached to jfMagnify.
-* The element being magnified and the magnify glass need to have the same grid context starting at (0,0), so it's easier if they have the same direct parent.
+* The element being magnified and the magnify glass need to have the same grid context starting at the same top and left (0,0), so it's easier if they have the same direct parent.